Private Tour of India

-India’s largest city, Delhi, has been one of the country’s commercial and economic hubs for centuries and, as a result, is incredibly rich in culture and history.
-Made up of the ancient walled city of Old Delhi and the more modern sector, New Delhi, the city encompasses a staggering array of beautiful architecture, notable monuments and age-old temples, including three UNESCO World Heritage Sites – the Red Fort, Qutab Minar and Humayun's Tomb.
+India’s capital, New Delhi, lies on the Indo-Gangetic Plain, within the National Capital Territory of Delhi.
+Made up of the ancient walled city of Old Delhi and the more modern sector, New Delhi, the city encompasses a staggering array of beautiful buildings, including three UNESCO World Heritage Sites – the grand, sandstone Red Fort, striking Qutab Minar, and fascinating Humayun's Tomb.
 Architecture enthusiasts will delight in the iconic Lotus Temple.
-Hear ‘qawwalis’ (devotional music) at the dargah (tomb) of the Sufi saint Nizam-ud-din Auliya; or wander through the 17th century Chandni Chowk marketplace – still one of the city’s most popular retail centres today, particularly for jewellery and traditional Indian saris; the iconic Bahà’i Lotus Temple – an award-winning architectural gem; and the Jama Masjid, India’s largest mosque.
+Hear ‘qawwalis’ (devotional music) at the dargah (tomb) of the Sufi saint Nizam-ud-din Auliya; or wander through the 17th century Chandni Chowk marketplace – still one of the city’s most popular retail centres today, famous for its traditional jewellery and saris.
+Gorgeous Sunder Nursery and Lodi Garden provide calm, flower-filled oases for picnicking.

 This historical city in Uttar Pradesh, northern India, was home to Queen Rani Lakshmi Bai, who led a rebellion against the British army in the mid-1800s.
 Statues of Rani, who is regarded as the Joan of Arc of India, can be found in numerous places in northern India.
 She is depicted in a heroic pose, riding a horse, the reins between her teeth and a sword in each hand.
 Jhansi Fort, her stronghold for 17 days, now houses a sculpture museum.
 Collections of archeological pieces can be viewed at the Rani Mahal and an array of historical weapons, statues, costumes, painting, coins and manuscripts can be seen at the Jhansi Government Museum.